nicholasmr/specfab/docs/cpo-plot.md

 # Plotting

-The orientation distribution function (ODF; normalized expansion series) can be plotted as follows
+The orientation distribution function (ODF; normalized expansion series) can be plotted as follows:

 ```python
 import numpy as np